HCPSS/schoolsites-help/_posts/2014-07-15-changing-staff.md

 ![admin view](/schoolsites-help/images/staff/admin-only-view.png)

-Click on "edit" to change their information.
+Click on "edit" to the far right of their name to change their information.

 ![admin view](/schoolsites-help/images/staff/edit-admin.png)